 Molecular tools for gene editing include zinc finger nucleases, transcription activator-like effector nucleases (TALENs) and CRISPR-Cas9, which introduce targeted double-stranded DNA breaks (DSBs) into the genome.
 The cell repairs the DNA breaks by non-homologous end joining (NHEJ), potentially introducing small insertions and deletions (INDELs), or by homology-directed repair (HDR) if a suitable donor template is provided.
 Examples of gene editing approaches for the treatment of haemoglobinopathies are shown.
 HDR-driven strategies include correction of SNPs in the HBB gene locus to reverse red blood cell (RBC) sickling in sickle cell disease (SCD) or the targeted addition of HBB to treat either SCD or β-thalassaemia.
 NHEJ-driving strategies include the generation of mutations in the β-globin locus that mimic hereditary persistence of foetal haemoglobin (HPFH) and the inhibition of the expression of BCL11A, the main repressor of foetal HBG1/HBG2 genes, both resulting in the expression of foetal haemoglobin and amelioration of the disease phenotype.
 Elements of this figure are adapted with permission from ref X, Cell Press.

 Figure 6.
 HSPC‐driven localized delivery of therapeutics in lysosomal storage diseases.
-Gene-corrected hematopoietic cells can release functional enzyme into the circulation and at a local level following migration into the tissue, such as the liver, spleen, bone, heart, kidney and peripheral nervous system.
+Gene-corrected hematopoietic cells can release functional enzyme into the circulation and at a local level following migration into the tissue, such as the liver, spleen, bone, heart, kidney and peripheral nervous system (REF.
+77, 164, 169, 170).
 In lysosomal storage enzyme diseases, substrate accumulation in cells of the central and peripheral nervous system leads to demyelination and cognitive and motor degeneration.
 In order to reach the CNS, cells need to cross the blood–brain barrier, which can be facilitated by chemotherapy (lightning bolt) and in some cases the underlying disorder.
 HSPCs may directly engraft in the CNS, expand locally and differentiate into corrected myeloid and microglia-like cells, which then release the therapeutic enzyme (REF.
 78).
 In addition, corrected monocytes released from the bone marrow may migrate into the CNS, differentiate into macrophages and produce enzymes locally.
 The relative contribution of HSPC and mature cells to correction is still unclear (ref.
 164).
 Therapeutic enzymes can be taken up by non-corrected cells expressing the mannose–phosphate receptor, including resident cells of the CNS, and break down accumulated substrates.
 Gene therapy may allow superior clearance of the accumulated substrates in the target organ compared with allogeneic HSPC transplantation, and replacement therapies that use enzymes that do not cross the blood–brain barrier.

 GLOSSARY